-Student organizations must abide by the general University Regulation and policies appearing in the current edition of Rights, Rules, Responsibilities, Undergraduate Announcement and all of the policies set forth on this website, with additional policies on the websites of Campus Recreation, ORL, and the Pace Center.
+Student organizations must abide by the general University Regulation and policies appearing in the current edition of Rights, Rules, Responsibilities, policies set forth on this website, with additional policies on the websites of Campus Recreation, ORL, and the Pace Center.
 Sport Clubs, religious organizations, and service-oriented groups are also responsible for policies contained on their home departments websites.

 - All events (held either on campus or off campus) must be registered and approved through the Office of the Dean of Undergraduate Students prior to any preparations being made.
-Registration can now be made online at http://studentevents.princeton.edu.
+Use the links below to register your event with the appropriate department.

 Participation in Student Organizations

-The primary purpose of student organizations is to provide activities for members of Princeton University, in particular, undergraduates.
+The primary purpose of student organizations registered with the University is to provide activities and leadership opportunities for students.

 - Student organizations are strongly encouraged to make all events and activities open to the student body.
 In most instances, funding support from ODUS and the Projects Board requires that events be free and open to all undergraduate students.

-- On occasion, participation in the activities of some groups is open to others who are not members of the University community (e.g. a child actor in a play) but those situations must be discussed with the Office of the Dean of Undergraduate Students in advance.
+- On occasion, participation in the activities of some groups is open to others who are not members of the University community (e.g. a child actor in a play) but those situations must be discussed with your home department (Campus Rec, ODUS, ORL, or the Pace Center) in advance.

-- Student organizations may have connections with national organizations, but those connections do not extend any of the privileges of a recognized student organization to the external organization.
+- Student organizations may have connections with external (non-University) organizations, but such connections do not extend any of the privileges of a recognized student organization to the external organization.
 Students may share opportunities sponsored by non-University groups, but in doing so must be explicit that they are separate and independent of both the student group and the University.

-- The activities of fraternities or sororities do not qualify for student organization recognition.
+- The activities of fraternities and sororities do not qualify for student organization recognition.
 Refer to Rights, Rules, Responsibilities for prohibitions specific to fraternities and sororities.

-When participating in official University activities or otherwise representing the University, students must conduct themselves in a respectable manner and abide by the terms of Rights, Rules, Responsiblities both on campus and off campus.
+When participating in official University activities or otherwise representing the University, students must abide by the terms of Rights, Rules, Responsibilities both on and off campus.
 Individual or group misconduct will result in disciplinary action by the University.
 Such behaviors include, and are not limited to: